-The Right to Disconnect from work: Soon a reality in Europe
+The Right to Disconnect from work

 Working at home or working at all hours?
 As the EU aims to eliminate confusion, the right to disconnect from work adds another layer to EHS compliance.